AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 - **PI to Data Hub Agents**: Health status for each PI to Data Hub agent.
 Statuses include Good, Warning, Bad, and Stopped.
 Select to see individual statuses for each agent.

-- **Systems**: Health status for each system.
+- **Edge Data Store & Adapters**: Health status for each system.
 Statuses include Good, Warning, Bad, and Stopped.
 Select to see individual statuses for each system.

 ## AVEVA Data Hub features